 (3) Liaison meetings are held regularly with subsidiaries.
 These meetings provide a forum for sharing information and views among the Group, ensuring consistency in management policy.

-(4) The Company’s Audit Office conducts regular audits of subsidiaries’ operations and internal controls and reports its findings to the president and full-time auditors of I-O DATA.
+(4) The Company’s Audit Office conducts regular audits of subsidiaries’ operations and internal controls and reports its findings to the President and Standing Statutory Auditors of I-O DATA.

-Employees and directors report and provide information as necessary to each auditor in accordance with the Board of Auditors Guidelines and the Auditors’ Auditing Standards.
-Also, in the event of the following emergencies, employees and directors must report them to auditors without delay.
+(1) Directors, employees, etc. of the Company and directors, auditors, employees, etc. of the Company’s subsidiaries shall report and provide information as necessary to each auditor in accordance with the Board of Auditors Guidelines and the Auditors’ Auditing Standards.
+Also, in the event of the following emergencies, Directors and employees must report them to auditors without delay.

-1) A financial or legal problem that may significantly affect the Company’s management.
+1) Financial or legal issues that may significantly affect the Company’s management.

-2) A situation that may otherwise significantly damage the Company.
+2) Conditions that may otherwise significantly damage the Company.

 (2) The Audit Office confers with auditors annually to devise an auditing plan.
-The Audit Office and auditors stay in regular contact to enable plentiful opportunities for meetings and exchanges of views on the findings and proposals resulting from internal audits.
+The Audit Office and auditors stay in regular contact to enable meetings and exchanges of views on the results of internal audits and other findings and proposals.

-(3) The auditors and Audit Office exchange information and stay in regular contact with the account auditors.
+(3) The auditors and Audit Office exchange information and stay in regular contact with the Accounting Auditors.